 Printing House Square

-The Printing House Square of Manhattan (There was a Printing House Square in London) is a small triangular square located opposite City Hall Park, at the intersection of Park Row and the Brooklyn Bridge approach, junction of Spruce Street and Nassau Street, now called Pace Plaza, after Pace University.
+The Printing House Square of Manhattan (there was a Printing House Square in London) is a small triangular square located opposite City Hall Park, at the intersection of Park Row and the Brooklyn Bridge approach, junction of Spruce Street and Nassau Street, now called Pace Plaza, after Pace University.

 The New-York Gazette, issued November 8, 1725 by William Bradford, was the first New York newspaper, with only two pages.
 The second was The New-York Weekly Journal, issued by John Peter Zenger, beginning November 5, 1733.